turlucode/ros-docker-gui/README.md

 You can find a [typical configuration](examples/noetic_nvidia_custom.yaml) in the examples folder.

 ### Build or generate from presets
-This tool already provides pre configured `.yaml` files that can be used directly to generate Dockerfiles or build docker images.
-You can see that as a list of presets: you might like them and use them or hate them and create your own :wink:.
+This tool already provides preconfigured `.yaml` files that can be used directly to generate Dockerfiles or build docker images.
+This is what we call a list of *presets*: you might like them and use them; or hate them and create your own :wink:.

 For a list of available presets run:
 ```sh